 In intermittent case ($g=2$), we observe bursty fluctuations around the global scaling $k_{n}^{-2/3}$, less defined but similar to those seen for the GOY model evolution.
-Although no clear signature of instantons is to be seen here.
+However no clear signature of instantons can be seen here.
 It is worth noting that, instantons have been observed in helical shell models when initialized from a zero-background rather than in conditions of a steady state energy cascade.
-In particular for SM3 class, structures that are less steep than the Kolmogorov scaling, are reported in Ref. \citep{depietro:2017}.
+In particular for SM3 class, such structures display an energy spectrum less steep than the Kolmogorov scaling, are reported in Ref. \citealp{depietro:2017}.

-In contrast, in the non-intermittent case $(g=1.2)$, while some local coherent events, that are carrying energy to smaller scales are still present, they do not seem to propagate across many shells as in the intermittent case possibly because the compensated spectra look more noisy at smaller scales.
+In contrast, in the non-intermittent case $(g=1.2)$, while some local coherent events, that are carrying energy to smaller scales are still present, they do not seem to propagate across many shells as in the intermittent case since the compensated spectra look more noisy at smaller scales.
 This suggests that triadic phases lose their ability to self-organize in a way that accommodate strong flux events involving a large portion of the inertial range.

 The SM3 class, displays a transition opposite to that of the GOY model (or SM1), showing a clear a reduction of the intermittency corrections as the inter-shell ratio $g$ is reduced.
 This makes SM3 suitable as a second example for investigating how the phase coherence change moving from an intermittent to a non-intermittent regime, but with an opposite dependence on $g$.